VERMONT GUN LAWS

 CCW Reciprocity Map

-Alaska, Arizona, Kansas, Maine, Mississippi, Missouri, New Hampshire, Oklahoma, West Virginia Some of these states will allow you to carry with just a Vermont drivers license or ID card while visiting.
+Alaska, Arizona, Kansas, Maine, Mississippi, Missouri, New Hampshire, Oklahoma, West Virginia As Vermont does not issue concealed carry permits but these states will allow you to carry with just a Vermont drivers license or ID card while visiting.

 NO PERMIT REQUIRED

 Where You Can Carry

 - All areas of the state – except those listed below

 - A building with controlled points of public access, metal screening devices at each point of public access, and locked compartments, accessible only to security personnel, for storage of checked firearms